ember-graphql/ember-apollo-client/README.md

 ember install ember-apollo-client
 ```

-This should also automatically install `ember-fetch` and `graphql`.
+This should also automatically install `graphql`.

 Install the [Apollo Client Developer tools for Chrome](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm) for a great GraphQL developer experience!